 I arrived near the end of a 2011 reception in honour of Centennial College’s New Library and Academic Building (Progress Campus), but a couple of punch bowls were still flowing in orange and red.

-Soon, the catering staff started encouraging everybody in the Commons to finish off the food.
-One extrovert caterer hollered, “Come on everybody — grab a napkin and eat up these sandwiches!”
+A catering student began urging any remaining people in the Commons to finish off the food: “Come on everybody — grab a napkin and eat up these sandwiches!”
 He made large crowd-gathering motions with his arms and added, “I don’t want to see any of this food in the trash.”
 At least a dozen students rushed to his aid, carting off double handfuls of pastry and sandwiches to their tables.

 Responding to the summons, I downed a lemon tart as I took in the busy scene of multiple study groups in the open courtyard.
 Two floors above us, glass-walled rooms devoted to communal study could be seen in the library proper: illuminated cross-sections of learning in action.

-Much as I enjoyed the bustle of library activity and the sleek new building, the main attraction for me was this living wall.
-When I first saw it, I just wanted to sit at its roots for a long time.
+Much as I enjoyed the bustle of library activity and the sleek new building, the main attraction was this living wall.
+When I first saw it, I just wanted to sit at its roots.